LiveTL/LiveTL/CONTRIBUTING.md

   - The unpacked extension for each browser will be in `build/` and the packed extensions will be in `dist/`
 - `make test` will run the available tests
 - `make clean` will clear the build
+- In firefox, use about:debuggging to load the extension.
+- In chromium-based browsers, load an unpacked extension in the extension menu.

 ## Naming Scheme Conventions